"There is one thing stronger than all the armies of the

 Dr. Gunnar Dybwad later noted, "What Governor Youngdahl had to say was indeed prophetic.
 He was at least two decades ahead of the times."
 At this conference, the National Association of Parents and Friends of Retarded Children was formed.
 The primary goal of the Association was to promote "the general welfare of the mentally retarded of all ages everywhere: at home, in the community, in institutions, and in public, private, and religious groups."

-The National Association of Parents and Friends of Retarded Children was first registered as a nonprofit organization in 1953 and named the National Association for Retarded Children.
+The National Association of Parents and Friends of Retarded Children was first registered as a nonprofit organization and, in 1953, renamed the National Association for Retarded Children.

-In 1973, the organization changed its name to the National Association for Retarded Citizens, and in 1981 to The Association for Retarded Citizens of the United States.
-The most recent change was in 1992 when the national organization became known as The Arc.
-The Arc continues to be one of the largest voluntary organizations comprised of family, friends, self-advocates, and professionals.
-The organization has grown from its few founding members in 1950 to 106,897 members in 1967.
-At its peak in 1977, membership totaled 220,936 individuals.
+Over the next 20 years, the National Association changed its name several times – to the National Association for Retarded Citizens in 1973, the Association for Retarded Citizens of the United States in 1981, and finally The Arc in 1992.
+The Arc continues to be one of the largest voluntary organizations.
+Comprised of family, friends, self-advocates, and professionals, the organization has grown from its few founding members in 1950 to 106,897 members in 1967.
+Membership reached a peak in 1977 with 220,936 individuals.

 Reasons Why Parents Organized